 5. Engage on Social Media

 Having a social media presence will increase your organization’s visibility.
 Start the new year with a social media strategy that outlines how you will reach target groups and the kinds of information you want to share.
 Plan to address comments on your Facebook feed with warm responses; your audience will feel like you care about their feedback.
 For more about crafting a social media strategy, give this article a read.

 Your board should represent the diverse voices of your community.
 Bring on members who are directly involved in the community you serve.
 Reach out to those who care about your cause and will bring new insight or skill sets to the team.

-10. savor the moments
+10. Savor the Moments

-Planning for the future is key to success, but savoring the now allows us to both feel fulfilled and be engaged.
+Planning for the future is key to success, but savoring the now allows us to feel fulfilled and be engaged.
 Thank your staff, enjoy spending time with the community members you’ve helped, and don’t be afraid to feel proud of all the amazing work you do!

 We hope these suggestions inspired you to get planning!
 With achievable goals in mind, your organization will be ready to take on another year of cultivating good.